 Step 4 – Signatures

-In the paragraph above the signing fields, write the day, month, and year in which the transaction is being finalized.
+In the paragraph above the signature fields, enter the day, month, and year in which the transaction is being finalized.
 This can be the same date in which the parties sign the document.
-Then, both the seller and buyer must print and sign their names, as well as write the date (mm/dd/yyyy) in which they recorded their signatures onto the form.
-If desired, the parties can have the act of them signing the form witnessed by up to two (2) witnesses.
-If this is done, both witnesses must sign, print, and date the form.
+Then, both the seller and buyer must print and sign their names, as well as provide the date (mm/dd/yyyy) in which they recorded their signatures onto the form.
+If desired, the parties can have their signatures witnessed by up to two (2) witnesses.
+If this step is taken, both witnesses must sign, print, and date the form.